Hello, I am Kumar Abhinav from the Machine Learning Team at Mercari Inc. Japan.

 - Similar Image Search at Mercari

-- Challenges in Client-Side Computing
+- Future of Client-Side Computing

 There are two major parts of the machine learning modeling process, training and inference.
 The Training process is generally bulky, where you teach your model on how to interpret data.
 The problem for machine learning on mobile is that training is computationally heavy.
 Most machine learning models today train on specialized hardware like desktop GPUs, thus it usually happens in the cloud on powerful servers.
-Inference, the second part of modeling process, typically requires significantly less compute power than training, making it a more realistic task for less-powerful edge devices.
+Inference, the second part of the modeling process, typically requires significantly less compute power than training, making it a more realistic task for less-powerful edge devices.

 Client-side computing (or edge computing) is where data is processed locally rather than sending it to a cloud server.
 With respect to machine learning, client-side computing means inference is done on the device.